dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmPatientVerificationMaxStaleness:

-    :ref:`Patient Verification Maximum Staleness <dcmPatientVerificationMaxStaleness>`",string,"Indicates to renew the verification of Patient Demographics on receive of objects for a patient, if previous verification is longer ago as the specified Interval.
+    :ref:`Patient Verification Maximum Staleness <dcmPatientVerificationMaxStaleness>`",string,"Indicates to renew the verification of Patient Demographics on receive of objects for a patient, if previous executed verification is older than specified interval.
 If absent, Patient Verification on receive of objects is disabled.

     (dcmPatientVerificationMaxStaleness)"
     "